 - There must be full disclosure of financial assets and liabilities by each party.

-Prenuptial Agreements in Ohio – Are They Enforceable
+Prenuptial Agreements In Ohio – Are They Enforceable?

-Who Needs a Prenuptial Agreement
+Who Needs A Prenuptial Agreement?

-Any individual who wishes to clearly identify what assets they wish to keep as their separate property in the event that the marriage does not last until death, can benefit from a Prenuptial Agreement.
-These agreements can be particularly important for individuals who own their own businesses by themselves, or for those who are in business with others such as, doctors, lawyers, financial planners, realtors and accountants.
+Any individual who needs to clearly identify what assets they wish to keep as their separate property in the event that the marriage ends will benefit from a prenuptial agreement.
+These agreements are particularly important for individuals who own their own businesses by themselves.
+These contracts are also helpful for those who are in business with others, such as doctors, lawyers, realtors and accountants.

 In addition, individuals who may receive inheritances in personal property, real estate or business interests will benefit from a prenup.
 The best course of action for these individuals is a contract that clearly identifies these assets as separate property.

 It is also important to understand that even if you identify property as “separate property” in a prenup, your separate property can become marital property for purposes of division in a divorce.
 As part of the prenuptial agreement process, it is critical to understand how to handle your separate property during your marriage if you wish to keep your separate property separate.

 For these reasons, anyone seeking to have a prenuptial agreement prepared, enforced or nullified, should consult with an attorney who has experience in litigating these types of agreements.
 To avoid potential pitfalls, anyone considering a prenup should consult with their attorney well in advance of a wedding date.
 There is no “perfect” number of days before a wedding to ensure the validity of a prenuptial agreement.
 However, it can become a point of contention when enforcing the agreement at the time of divorce.

 Contact Us For Experienced Family Law Counsel